Tayi22/Bachelor_Backend_Linux/README.md

 ### Start the Backend Server

 1. Make sure the mongo database is running
 2. Make sure Node.js is installed
-3. Open a seperate terminal and navigate to /src/bin
+3. Open a seperate terminal and navigate to /src/config
+4. Open serverconfig.js and type in your ip address of the server
+5. Navigate to /src/bin
-4. Start the server with `node server.js`
+6. Start the server with `node server.js`

 To test if the server is running, navigate to https://yourserverip:8443/patterns Accept the SSL certificate and you should be able to see all patterns which where imported to the database.